EngineeringLast Updated Jul 10, 202411 min read

 Supply chain tests prevent security risks that occur when your app has started being used by end users.
 Supply chain risks can easily be missed or overlooked while conducting tests using other methods.

-SAST refers to testing the application code for vulnerabilities before running it into an app.
+Static application security testing (SAST) tests the application code for vulnerabilities before running it in an app.
 Tools such as Klocwork and Checkmarx are useful for achieving SAST.

 Interactive application security testing (IAST) blends the features of SAST and DAST, thereby maximizing the advantages and minimizing the tradeoffs.
 IAST helps in catching vulnerabilities in the source code and during runtime.